Shrimp sinigang

 What is Shrimp Sinigang?

-Shrimp Sinigang is a classic Filipino dish that’s loved by many for its tangy and savory flavor profile.
 It’s a hearty soup made with fresh shrimp, a variety of vegetables such as okra, radish, eggplant, and tamarind which gives the soup its distinct sour taste.

 Shrimp sinigang

 One thing that sets Shrimp Sinigang apart from other soups is that it’s a complete meal in itself.
-The soup is packed with nutrients from the vegetables, protein from the shrimp, and carbohydrates from the rice that’s usually served alongside it.
 It’s a perfect dish for those who want to eat healthy but still want something filling and satisfying.

 As a child, I always remembered my mom making Shrimp Sinigang for our family during rainy or snow days.
 It was always a crowd-pleaser, and the whole family would gather around the dining table, enjoying the soup with a bowl of steamed rice.
-I was always the type to make my sinigang extra sour because it would cut through the richness and sweetness of the shrimp!

 Shrimp sinigang

 When it comes to cooking Shrimp Sinigang, there are many variations to the recipe.
 Some people prefer to use other souring agents such as calamansi or guava, while others prefer to add other ingredients such as taro or tomato.
-Regardless of the recipe, the key to making a delicious Shrimp Sinigang is to make sure that the broth is flavorful and balanced –so always be sure to adjust the sourness to your liking.

 Ingredients

-• Tamarind concentrate: This recipe uses tamarind concentrate that you can typically purchase from a container or as a block of tamarind pulp that you can simply hydrate with hot water to form a paste.
-It is the KEY ingredient to a good sinigang since tamarind lends the soup its distinct sourness and mild sweetness.
+Tamarind concentrate: This recipe uses tamarind concentrate that you can typically purchase from a container or as a block of tamarind pulp that you can simply hydrate with hot water to form a paste.

-• Fish sauce, salt: The saltiness and umami notes of the fish sauce and salt help to bring out the flavors of the soup and hilight the taste of the shrimp.
+Fish sauce, salt: The saltiness and umami notes of the fish sauce and salt help to bring out the flavors of the soup and hi light the taste of the shrimp.

 In a moderately large pot, bring the five cups of water to a boil.
 Once boiling, add in the tomatoes, onions, and white radish.
 Turn the heat down to medium and let the vegetables simmer and infuse their flavors for 10 minutes until softened.